wubrg/fantasy_sports/football/communication.md

 ## Official Announcements

 The league uses email to communicate.
-Your team should have a email address that is actively monitored so that important announcements are not missed, nor other such important things like trade offers.
+Your team should have a email address that is actively monitored so that important announcements are not missed, nor other important things like trade offers.

 ## General Chat

 The league also has a [Google Hangouts][hangouts] used for more general purpose chats about the league, smack talk and other miscellanea.

+The League Manager should send you an invite upon joining the league.

-The hangouts will often discuss revisions to the league policies but **nothing is official until it resides within the documents listed below.**
+**NOTICE** The hangouts will often discuss revisions to the league policies but **nothing is official until it resides within the documents listed below.**

 <p align="center">